-CELL PHONE CHARGING STATION: Three

-cell phone charging stations will be available this year.
+CELL PHONE CHARGING STATION: Three cell phone charging stations will be available this year.
+One will be located on the porch of Unami year.
 One will be located on the porch of Unami Lodge, the second will be located on the porch of the STEM Center and the third will be on the porch of the Dining Hall.
 Keys will be available in the Camp Office.
 A \$5 security deposit will be required for each locker key, and will be refunded upon return of the key to the Camp Office.
 The individual is responsible for providing their own charger and cable.